 This research also may be used to advocate for systemic changes that will affect greater solidarity with local and global communities.
 Students will develop skills and strategies to advocate for policies with U.S. and international public and private decision makers.

 During ECG 300, students will:

-increase their civic literacy, civic engagement, and sense of civic responsibility by gaining an understanding of various avenues to systemic change and a more just society
+- increase their civic literacy by gaining an understanding of various avenues to systemic change and a more just society